lzung/mds-homework/README.md

 # Usage

-1. Click the green "**Use this template** repository to obtain a copy of it for yourself (do not fork it).
+1. Click the green "**Use this template**" repository to obtain a copy of it for yourself (do not fork it).

 2. Create a remote branch named `create` (this will use GitHub Actions to create 19 issues for you in your copy of this repository).